-The least obvious yet the greatest benefits of The Simpler Way are to do with its"spiritual" aspects.
+The following notes indicate some of the ways in which The Simpler Way is likely to have spiritual significance.
+The least obvious yet the greatest benefits of The Simpler Way are to do with its “spiritual” aspects.
 How often in consumer-capitalist society do people feel inspired, ennobled, at one with nature, of good will to all people, or at peace with the universe?
 An essential characteristic of consumer-capitalist society is the high level of anxiety, stress and depression.
 Depression is about the most common ailment now.
-The triumph of "neo-liberal globalisation" is rapidly increasing the pressure on middle classes and workers even in the richer countries, increasing their insecurity and fears.
+The triumph of “neo-liberal globalisation” is rapidly increasing the pressure on middle classes and workers even in the richer countries, increasing their insecurity and fears.
 Many work increasingly long hours while many have no jobs and are condemned to boredom and hopelessness.
-Many complain about not having enough time.
+Meanwhile many complain about not having enough time.

-What does spiritual mean here?
-It does not necessarily involve any religious or supernatural element.
-It is to do with the outlooks and feelings which lead us to say things like, "He's in high spirits today."
-"She is dispirited."
-"It lifted my spirits."
-"That was inspiring."
-Of course religious belief can be associated with these kinds of effects on the spirit but there is a lot of territory we can explore here without assuming any supernatural or non-scientific realm.
+It is important to make clear the meaning that is being given to “spiritual” here.
+It is to do with the outlooks and feelings which lead us to say things like, “He’s in high spirits today.”
+“She is dispirited.”
+“It lifted my spirits.”
+“That was inspiring.”
+The core notion is inspiration.
+Religious belief can be associated with these kinds of effects on the spirit but there is a lot of territory we can explore here without assuming any supernatural or non-scientific realm.

 Art permeates the village.